 The Center for Russian, East European, and Eurasian Studies (CREEES) invites applications for travel grants for short-term study and research trips to Estonia and the Baltic Sea Region.

 Since the break-up of the USSR, Estonia and the Baltic states have been transformed into vibrant Western democracies and become member states of the European Union and NATO.
 The countries are well known for political and economic freedom, superior educational systems, minimal corruption, and technological innovation.
 Considering the current fragile state of relations between the Western world and Russia, the study of the Baltic region has become more topical and important than ever.

-The $5,000 travel grant can be used to cover travel and living expenses associated with a 1–3-week trip to Estonia in 2023.
+The $5,000 travel grant can be used to cover travel and living expenses associated with a 1–3-week trip to Estonia.
 Other countries in the Baltic Sea Region may be visited during the trip.

 The student will be hosted by Tartu University’s Johan Skytte Institute of Political Studies (Tartu) and Vabamu Museum of Occupations and Freedom of Estonia (Tallinn).
 Other (co-)hosts may be considered, depending on the student’s interest and goals.

 The student may wish to engage in the following activities during their trip:

 Academic exchange with scholars and students of Tartu University’s Johan Skytte Institute of Political Studies and its centers and programs (e.g., Center for Eurasian and Russian Studies, Center of IT Impact Studies and its ECePS ERA Chair of e-governance and digital public services, Program on Politics and Governance in the Digital Age), the International Centre for Defence and Security, Tallinn University of Technology, Baltic Defence College, etc. The Skytte Institute is prepared to host a seminar/colloquium for the student to discuss their research/study project and facilitate contacts between the student and Tartu University’s faculty and students;